-These 11 Entrepreneurs Broke All the Rules -- and Achieved Great Success
+11 Entrepreneurs Who Broke All the Rules-and Achieved Great Success

 There’s an old saying that floats around the internet, always popping up in those collections of inspirational phrases: “Learn the rules like a pro so you can break them like an artist.”
 Did Pablo Picasso say it?
 The Dalai Lama?
 Alexander McQueen?
 All have been cited as the source, but whatever -- its origin doesn’t matter.
 It endures because it’s true.